KChen-lab/Monopogen/README.md

 * `CCDG_14151_B01_GRM_WGS_2020-08-05_chr20.filtered.shapeit2-duohmm-phased.vcf.gz`
   The reference panel with over 2,500 samples in 1000 Genome database.
 Only variants located in chr20: 0-2Mb are extracted.
 * `chr20_2Mb.hg38.fa (.fai)`
   The genome reference used for aligment.
-Only seuqence in chr20:0-20Mb are extracted.
+Only seuqences in chr20:0-20Mb are extracted.
 * `cell_cluster.csv`
   The cell cluster information.
-In the csv file, the first column is the cellID and second column is the cluster (can be derived from `Seurat`)
+In the csv file, the first column is the cellID and the second column is the cluster (can be derived from `Seurat`)

 ## 4. Run